andrasq/node-docs/node-timers.md

             qt:                                 0.725                                           1.04  ++
         set/run 10k, 3 args     0.290           0.388           0.734           0.733           0.776 **
             qt:                                 0.682                                           0.859 ++

+Create and run immediates.
+Each test adds 10k immediate tasks then one final `setImmediate` that invokes the test callback to finish the test.
+Millions of tasks created and run per second.

+                                v0.8.28         v0.10.42        v4.4.0          v5.8.0          v5.10.1

         set/run 10k setImmed+   11              0.980           2.7             2.7             3.0   **
             qt.0:                               6.22  ++                                        3.75